[Investigation] Is Luxembourg the weak link in EU and Nato security?

 "The VSSE as a [Club de Berne] president has no authority on the functioning of individual services, who solely report to their national hierarchies," it added, even though its club did use its soft power to press for Austrian improvements.

-Latvia, whom the Luxembourg trade union warned, didn't defend the SRE, however.
+Latvia, whom the Luxembourg trade union warned, didn't defend the SRE.

 "It is not our duty and responsibility to evaluate the work of other services and express opinions", the SAB told EUobserver.

-"For sure, sure security vetting of personnel with regard to Nato trust and intelligence-sharing is highly important," it added.
+"For sure, security vetting of personnel with regard to Nato trust and intelligence-sharing is highly important," it added.

-"A working and trusting relationship in the sphere of intelligence gathering and sharing is a critical part of successful actions against crime and international terrorism," the Austrian internal ministry also said, after conducting internal reforms under Club-de-Berne pressure.
+"A working and trusting relationship in the sphere of intelligence gathering and sharing is a critical part of successful actions against crime and international terrorism," the Austrian internal ministry also said, after conducting reforms under Club-de-Berne pressure.

 Spy capital?